List of Virtual Console games for Wii (Japan)

 The following is the complete list of the 659 Virtual Console titles that were available for the Wii in Japan sorted by system and release dates.
-English translations are highlighted between parenthesis.
-The final update was on April 9, 2013 as the service has been discontinued in all regions while games are currently being added to the Nintendo 3DS Virtual Console and Wii U Virtual Console services.

-Nintendo has long since discontinued the Wii Shop Channel.
-Purchasing of Wii Points for new games ended on March 26, 2018.
-In addition, the ability to purchase new software ended on January 31, 2019.
-Re-downloading purchased software remained available, however Nintendo had already shut that facility down at a later date.
+The last new title was released on April 9, 2013, and the ability to purchase new titles ended on January 31, 2019.

 Titles

-Family Computer / Disk System
+Family Computer

 126 Family Computer games and 23 Family Computer Disk System games were available, with the Family Computer released in 1983, and the add-on Famicom Disk System released in 1986, both by Nintendo.

 Super Famicom

 102 Super Famicom games were available, which was released in 1990 by Nintendo.

 Nintendo 64

 20 Nintendo 64 games were available, which was released in 1996 by Nintendo.

 PC Engine

 91 PC Engine games, 7 CD-ROM² games, and 27 Super CD-ROM² games were available, with the PC Engine released in 1987, the original CD-ROM² standard launched in 1988, and the Super CD-ROM² standard launched in 1991, all of them by NEC and Hudson Soft/Konami.